 Franklin Barbecue: If there is one place you need to eat while in Austin, it’s Franklin Barbecue.
 This is one of the only places I’ve ever visited that has 100% lived up to its hype.
 But I should warn you, actually getting to try the food is no easy task.
-The doors don’t open until 11am, but people start lining up hours before.
-On our first attempt to eat there we arrived at 10:30am to find out that they were already sold out.
-On our second attempt we arrived at 9 and the line was already half formed.
-We waited in line through the on/off rain and finally were able to receive and eat our food around 2pm.
-The wait can be gruesome, but it’s so worth it.
-Note* If you do plan on visiting, I recommend getting there super early to snag some of their free chairs left behind by past visitors or bringing your own.
+The doors don’t open until 11 AM, but people start lining up hours before.
+On our first attempt to eat there we arrived at 10:30 AM to find out that they were already sold out.
+On our second attempt we arrived at 9 AM and the line was already half formed around the building.
+We waited in line through the on-again off-again rain and finally were able to receive and eat our food around 2 PM.
+The wait can be gruesome, but it’s so worth it. **Note: If you do plan on visiting, I recommend getting there early in the morning (read 7-8 AM) to snag some of their free chairs left behind by past visitors or plan to bring your own.

-Gordoughs: This airstream donut shop is a true game changer when it comes to donuts.
-Donuts aren’t fried until an order is placed guaranteeing a hot it fresh and hot.
-We opted to try the dirty berry donut with fudge icing and grilled strawberries and it turned out to be one of the best I’ve ever had.
+Gordoughs: This Airstream donut shop is a true game changer when it comes to donuts.
+Each donut is cooked to order guaranteeing it’s hot and fresh.
+My favorite is the dirty berry donut with fudge icing and grilled strawberries and it turned out to be one of the best donuts I’ve ever had (if not the best)!

 Juan In a Million: From the outside, this looks like your typical mom and pop Mexican restaurant.
 Inside, however, are some of the biggest and best burritos you’ll ever have.
 But what truly makes this place special is Juan himself.
 The moment you walk in the door you’re greeted with a loud welcome and Juan’s famous handshakes.
-He personally welcomes every single guest into his restaurant, giving the men windup handshakes and women kinder softer ones.
-I would rate the place an 8/10, but with Juan it’s definitely is a solid 11/10.
+I would rate the place an 10/10, but with Juan it’s definitely is a solid 11/10.

 State Capital Building: The State Capital offers free tours every day of the week.
-So if you’re running tight on the budget or just have a spare 45 minutes, this is definitely a cool place to visit.
+So if you’re running tight on the budget or just have a spare 45 minutes, this is definitely an interesting place to visit.